on-prem/tinycore-kernel/README.md

 ### Weird things are happening

-The default TinyCore Linux kernel is compiled with a set of Linux kernel patches.
-We're not too sure why they exist or what they're for, so we excluded them in our newer kernel builds (ex: `3.16.38-tinycore64`).
-You're better off patching your kernel with the same patches if you experience strange system behaviour.
+The default TinyCore Linux kernel is compiled with a set of cosmetic/boot Linux kernel patches, and one patch for AGP.
+We excluded them in our newer kernel builds (ex: `3.16.38-tinycore64`), but you're better off patching your kernel with those patches if you experience strange system behaviour.

 # Notes